-What Does Data Quality in a Data Warehouse Mean?
+Understanding Data Quality in Data Warehousing

 4 Immediate Ways to Improve Data Quality in Your Data Warehouse

-Approaches to Data Quality Management
+How to Manage Data Quality in a Data Warehouse?
+4 Approaches to Data Quality Management

 Data Profiling: Understanding Source Data in the Data Warehouse

-- The second deliverable is a list of issues that already exist in source data which must be fixed before the project can move forward.
+The second deliverable is a list of issues that already exist in source data and must be fixed before the project can move forward.
 The fixes are a major external dependency and must be managed well to ensure the success of your data warehouse.
 You might think that issues can be fixed later once data is written into the data warehouse, but then, every time you sync your operational systems and the data warehouse, the issues will come up.

 Data Quality Issue | Example |